Joojist/test_work_helmes/README.md

 * Session timeout set to 15 minutes
 * User-friendly feedback messages on save and delete
 * Simple UI built with Thymeleaf templates
-* Uses Spring Data JPA with an embedded database (e.g., H2 or SQLite)
+* Uses Spring Data JPA with an embedded database (PostgreSQL)

 ---